 - Prevent copper from building up again

-- Avoid foods high in copper such as liver, shellfish, nuts, chocolate, and mushrooms.
+- Avoiding foods that are high in copper, such as liver, shellfish, nuts, chocolate, and mushrooms

 American Association for the Study of Liver Diseases https://www.aasld.org